-To have a rigid plan seems odd when more that likely, your herder trek guide will rarely be wearing a watch let alone working to an agenda.
-They are not lazy but they do not live in our fast-paced time driven western world and this makes them very relaxed about the time.
+To have a rigid plan seems odd when more than likely, your herder trek guide will rarely be wearing a watch let alone working to an agenda.
+They are not lazy but they do not live in our fast-paced time-driven western world and this makes them very relaxed about the time.

 By not pre-planning the route, you have the flexibility to explore the hidden valley you just came across, to make the most of the abandoned Soviet hot springs or even to stop off for tea at the ger of the friend of your horse wrangler.

 ‘They looked like outlaws of the equine world.
 What they lacked in stature they made up for with attitude.
 They were tough, wilful, unsentimental characters.’

 The horses themselves are a little like the herder guides/horse wranglers you would travel with – self-sufficient and tough.
 They’re small – but strong and resilient.
 Ponies they are not.
 The Mongolian horse spends much of its year roaming in the hills – in territorial, almost semi-wild herds.
 They’re a joy to ride … but just take a little time to understand their character.
 They’re as much part of the experience as the trek itself.

 ‘when your horse is young, travel to see places’

 … and whether you want to ride for a morning, a day or a week or two, what better destination than Mongolia for horse trekking?